Wang-BrainBody-Lab/Documentation/Server.md

 # Execute the script
 python codes/predict.py
 ```
+### Interactive SCREEN Session
+`sbatch -N 1 <other_options>  /programs/bin/slurm_screen.sh`

+Use `screen -ls` to verify the SCREEN session has been started there.
+Attach to this session using `screen -r`.
+Within the session, you can start any number of shells you need and run any processes you need.
+All the processes together will share the CPUs and memory specified at job submision.

 ### Memory of SLURM jobs
 If you don't how many memory you will use.
 To determine the memory needs of your job, follow these steps: